opencord/cord/docs/quickstart_physical.md

 ```

 This task can take some time so be patient.
 It should complete without errors,
-so if an error is encountered something went Horribly Wrong (tm).
+so if an error is encountered, something has gone Horribly Wrong (tm).
 See the
 [Getting Help](#getting-help) section.

 ### Complete